git clone https://github.com/openliberty/guide-cdi-intro.git cd guide-cdi-intro

 Testing the inventory application

-While you can test your application manually, you should rely on automated tests since they trigger a failure whenever a code change introduces a defect.
-Since the application is a RESTful web service application, you can use JUnit and the RESTful web service Client API to write tests.
+While you can test your application manually, you should rely on automated tests because they trigger a failure whenever a code change introduces a defect.
+Because the application is a RESTful web service application, you can use JUnit and the RESTful web service Client API to write tests.
 In testing the functionality of the application, the scopes and dependencies are being tested.

 setup() method creates a JAX-RS client, which makes HTTP requests to the